 Adaptive learning technology focuses on your academic weaknesses.

-This answer choice is grammatically incorrect.
-The construction A and B (increased and resulting) requires that A and B belong to the same part of speech.
-In this case, A (increased) is an adjective, whereas B (resulting) is a non-conjugated verb.
+While this answer choice corrects the logical mistake in the original question by comparing the neutrons' mass with the protons' mass, it is grammatically incorrect.
+The construction A but B (Residing...but without [an electric charge] ) requires that A and B belong to the same part of speech.
+In this case, A (Residing) is a non-conjugated verb, whereas B (without) is a preposition.

 This answer choice corrects the logical mistake in the original question by logically comparing the neutrons' mass with the proton's mass.